 - Pick bags that you can easily recognize from a group of luggage.
 There are so many luggage sets in unique designs that you can choose from.
 Using these will make you identify your luggage at once.

 - Make it a habit to take off old bag tags.
 If your luggage or bag has the barcode tag from your previous trip, make sure that you have removed it so airport computers will not get confused if they accidentally pick up the wrong information.

-- Although you may have a very distinguishing design for your luggage, you should not forget to attach a luggage tag and have your name and contact information clearly written on it.
+- Although you may have a very distinguishing design for your best carry-on luggage, you should not forget to attach a luggage tag and have your name and contact information clearly written on it.
 It may also help to slip in an extra business card inside your luggage so that just in case your luggage tag is accidentally removed, proper identification can still be acquired from your luggage.

 - Check in on time.
 There’s a big chance that when you check in at the last minute before your plane takes off, your bag might be placed in a different flight schedule or plane simply because there is not enough time to squeeze your bag in.

 - It may be a wise idea to take a photo of your luggage just in case it gets lost.
 This way, it is easier for airport personnel to locate your luggage.
 Take a picture of your baggage claim ticket as well, just in case it gets lost.